BitcoinDesign/Guide/guide/principles/principles.md

 **Do**
 - Be open and transparent with how your product works
-- Build your product as open-source when possible
+- Let people verify your claims by open-sourcing your code when possible
-- Let people verify, without having to trust
 - Explain what risks the user is taking on, and how best to mitigate them

 **Don't**